 The First Waves

-As early as the 1960s, leading management thinkers recognized the essential and growing role of knowledge in our economy and society.
+As early as the 1960s, leading management thinkers recognized the growing role of knowledge in our economy and society.
 Economist Fritz Machlup and “godfather of management” Peter Drucker were among the First Knowledge Wave to document this trend.
 Now, over a half-century later, we take it for granted.

-That represented a great leap forward.
-However, while these pioneers gave us grand visions, insights, and theories, they left us with little in the way of tools to implement them in the modern enterprise.
-“Knowledge” languished for three decades until a Second Knowledge Wave came along in the 1990s — Nonaka and Takeushi, Davenport and Prusak, Thomas Stewart, and others.
+That insight represented a great leap forward.
+However, while these pioneers gave us grand visions, insights, and theories, they left us with little in the way of tools to implement and manage them in the modern enterprise.
+“Knowledge” languished for three decades until a Second Knowledge Wave came along in the 1990s — Nonaka and Takeushi, Davenport and Prusak, Tom Stewart, and others.
 Knowledge into the enterprise in the form of “knowledge management” (KM).
 The knowledge ball moved down the field — it was a heady, exciting vision.

 But knowledge still did not fully take root in the workday world.
 Knowledge initiatives, often designed without clear ROI goals, continued to be subject to the hazards of the business cycle.
 In good times, knowledge was tried out; in hard times, it was scaled back — often brutally, as in the recessions of 2000 and 2008.
 Knowledge as an enterprise resource was not yet sustainable.